-All students, however, will participate in the Common Meal Plan as a minimum.
-All first- and second-year students will participate in the 21-meal plan.
-Juniors and seniors can choose to participate in either the 7-, 14- or 21-meal plan; and certain housing accommodations will provide for participation in the Common Meal Plan only (lunches, Monday-Friday).
+All students, however, will participate in the seven-meal plan as a minimum.
+All first-and second-year students will participate in the 21-meal plan.
+Juniors and seniors can choose to participate in either the seven-, 14- or 21-meal plan; and certain housing accommodations will provide for participation in the seven-meal plan only.
 Those permitted to provide their own board will be assessed a service charge of \$275 per year for this privilege to cover the College's cost of maintaining cooking facilities in the residence halls.